Writing data to a cloud data warehouse (Snowflake) - Cloud

 5. Enter your database JDBC URL and credentials.

-6. Check your connection if needed and click Add dataset to point to the Snowflake table that will serve as your destination dataset.
+6. Check your connection if needed and click Next.

-7. In the Add a new dataset panel, fill in the connection information to your Snowflake table:
+8. Click Add dataset, and fill in the connection information to your Snowflake table:

 1. Give a display name to your dataset, financial data on Snowflake for example.